theleveragedguess/algorist/practical_algorithm_design/7_combinatorial_search_and_heuristic_methods/README.md

 ## Search Pruning

 _Pruning_ is the technique of cutting oﬀ the search the instant we have established that a partial solution cannot be extended into a full solution.
 Exploiting symmetry is another avenue for reducing combinatorial searches.
 Pruning away partial solutions identical to those previously considered requires recognizing underlying symmetries in the search space.

 __Clever pruning can make short work of surprisingly hard combinatorial search problems.
-Proper pruning will have a greater impact on search time than any other factor__
+Proper pruning will have a greater impact on search time than any other factor.__

 ## Heuristic Search Methods